-The first step towards language is to associate sounds or signs with objects, and we know some wild animals can do this.
-Vervet monkeys, for instance, have a different call when warning of an eagle than a snake.
+Vervet monkeys or meerkats, for instance, have a different call when warning of an eagle than a snake.
 But to constitute proper language, there also needs to be syntax or grammar.
 This set of rules allows words to be combined into an infinite number of meaningful phrases and sentences.
 This seems to be something unique to humans – no wild animals have yet been found to use grammar.
-But that doesn't mean they definitely don't – it could just be their form of language is so different from our own we aren't able to recognise it.
+But that doesn't mean they definitely don't – it could just be their form of language is so different from our own that we aren't able to recognise it.

 Whale song is famous the world over for its haunting sound and ability to travel long distances.
 But we don't know for sure why they produce these incredible sounds.
 There are various hypotheses, the prevailing one being that it is for mating purposes, but it could be for more than that.
 Studies are now showing that baleen whales use the same songs when hunting and feeding, not just breeding.
 However they also use 'tick tock' noises, called paired bursts, to communicate deep underwater when hunting.
 The purpose of these sounds are not well understood, as it could be for luring out prey, working together to locate prey, or even as a dinner bell call for other whales nearby when prey is found.
 Why then, would they also sing when hunting?
 Is it for the same purpose, or another?
 Until we can speak 'whale', we may not find the answers to these questions.

-Fascinatingly, it has been found that in sperm whales' calls vary depending on the region a whale is from – they have the equivalent of accents or possibly even languages.
-Within a group, there is also a difference in how individuals 'pronounce' a call used by all whales, known as the "five regular".
+Fascinatingly, it has been found that in sperm whales' calls vary depending on the region a whale is from – they have the equivalent of accents and possibly even languages.
+Within a group, there is also a difference between how individuals 'pronounce' a call used by all whales, known as the "five regular".
 Researchers think this helps members of a group identify each other – a bit like a name.

 Reports on wild sharks have documented cooperative behaviour, play behaviour, and courtship behaviour.
+Scientists think these behaviours demonstrate a complex level of communication between members of the species.
 However, behavioural understanding of shark species is “alarmingly incomplete”, and most studies have taken place in captivity.

 Whilst observed behaviours suggest that sharks can communicate, some doubt remains as we have never observed them emitting sound signals.
 Sharks have very good eyesight, so it could be they communicate via body movements instead.
 Researchers believe that shark body language can actually be used to interpret their moods and predict behaviours; over fifty distinct movement patterns have been isolated in shark behaviour.

-Many bees live in large and highly complex groups, so they need to communicate with each other – for example to explain where they have found a good food source.
-On way they do this is using the 'waggle dance' – an intricate and complicated set of movements which encode directions in a way we don't yet fully understand.
+Many bees live in large and highly complex groups, so they need to communicate with each other – for example to explain where they’ve found a good food source.
+One way they do this is using the 'waggle dance' – an intricate and complicated set of movements which encode directions in a way we don't yet fully understand.
 Recent work on pheromones and smell discovered that four specific hydrocarbon molecules are released during waggle dancing and may help communicate the information via a chemical signal.
-When these chemicals were sprayed on a hive, foraging activity was seen to increase, supporting this idea.
+When these chemicals were sprayed on a hive, foraging activity was seen to increase, supporting the idea.